SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-reduce-redundancy.md

 However, you still have some redundant code in your constructors - the calls to `setName()`, `setTitle()`, `setSection()`, `setCredits()`, `setInstructorId()`, and `setMeetingDays()`.
 You want to follow the paradigm of *one path of construction* to further reduce redundant code.

 {% capture callout_content %}
 When writing a class, you want to minimize redundancy.
 That is one reason why you want to create setters for checking that the values stored in a field are appropriate for the class.
 Another way to minimize redundancy is to create one path of construction for a class.
 In Java, a class can have multiple constructors with different sets of parameters to initialize a class.
-One constructor should call another constructor (with approprate default values for any missing fields) so that there is the main construction code in only one location.
+One constructor should call another constructor (with appropriate default values for any missing fields) so that there is the main construction code in only one location.
 And that code can call (or delegate to) the appropriate setters for setting field values so that the code for checking for a valid field value is in only one location.

 You call another constructor in a Java class using the keyword `this()`.